gupta-yash4222/KnowYourDino/README.md

 # KnowYourDino
-This is a character level-language RNN model that generated dinosaur names that sound alike that of real dinosaur names.
+This is a character level-language RNN model that generates dinosaur names that sound alike that of real dinosaur names.